 What skills are required for a Copywriter to be successful?

-Copywriters, as I have indicated above, are indeed writers and they therefore have to have the natural skills that writers have to create visions in people’s minds with words.
+Copywriters, as I have indicated above, are indeed writers and they, therefore, have to have the natural skills that writers have to create visions in people’s minds with words.
 Their skills are however not only limited to writing.
-As they have to, in many cases, convince people to buy services or products, they need persuasive skills and a knowledge of people.
+As they have to, in many cases, convince people to buy services or products, they need persuasive skills and knowledge of people.

 • be highly creative and imaginative